PerfectlySoft/PerfectDocs/guide/SQLite.md

 do {
 	let sqlite = try SQLite(dbPath)
 	defer {
-		sqlite.close() // This makes sure we close our connection regardless of the success or failure of this block.
+		sqlite.close() // This makes sure we close our connection.
 	}
 } catch {
 	//Handle Errors
 }
 ```

+## Create Some Tables

-### Run Queries
+## Run Queries

+### A quick note about string interpolation

+Variables in queries do not work as interpolated strings.
+In order to use variables, you need to use the binding system, described in the next section.

+## Binding Variables to Queries